GeneSUN/time-series-analysis-toolkit/README.md

 Repository for time-series learning, forecasting, evaluation, and visualization.
 For an introduction, see:  [A Beginner’s Guide to Time Series Analysis](https://github.com/GeneSUN/time-series-analysis-toolkit/blob/main/A%20Beginner%E2%80%99s%20Guide%20to%20Time%20Series%20Analysis.md)

+> “The past is never dead.
+It’s not even past.” — William Faulkner

 ## Outline

 1. [Analyzing and Visualizing Time Series Data](#1-analyzing-and-visualizing-time-series-data)